dimagi/commcare-cloud/hosting_docs/source/changelog/0065-Populate_repeater_names.md

 Populate all repeaters' `name` fields with its respective connection settings' name.

 This is optional, but is recommended to do for all environments having more than 200 repeaters.
-A migration will be added in the future which will automatically apply these changes during a code deploy if they have not yet been applied.
+A migration will be added in the future, which will automatically apply these changes during a code deploy if they have not yet been applied.
 If there are many repeaters, it will slow down the migration process.

 ## Details
 To prepare for a future change where we allow repeater names to be configurable, we added a `name` field to the `repeaters_repeater` table.
-In the future change, this field will be popualted with the repeater's corresponding connection settings' name by means of a migration.
+In the future change, this field will be populated with the repeater's corresponding connection settings' name by means of a migration.
 If there are many repeaters in the environment, this migration might take a long time to complete, so it is recommended to apply the changes before that migration runs in order speed up that migration's execution time.